 - Consultation from data users

-- ELSTAT is collecting formal and informal feedback from HBS' data main users.
+- ELSTAT is collecting formal and informal feedback from HBS" data main users.

 - Dissemination of aggregated HBS data accomplished in several ways:

-- Electronic publication of tables
+- 1. Electronic publication of tables

-- o Print-out tables
+- 2. Print-out tables

-- Dissemination of tables and metadata (statistical and methodological contents, questionnaires, etc.) via internet ("www.statistics.gr")
+- 3. Dissemination of tables and metadata (statistical and methodological contents, questionnaires, etc.) via internet ("www.statistics.gr")

-- o Press releases
+- 4. Press releases

-- Promotion of users' micro data base
+- Promotion of users micro data base

 A users' micro data base has been constructed, using the anonymisation criteria adopted also in the EU-SILC project.
 This database is available to anyone interested, for free.
 The database includes all existing in the questionnaires variables while the expenditure and income have been transformed on a monthly basis.

-Another micro data base has also been constructed containing the list of all Eurostat proposed variables, according to doc.HBS/153E_2013_EN
+Another micro data base has also been constructed containing the list of all Eurostat proposed variables.